a0rana/UserAccountService/README.md

 **Assumption/Limitation(s):**
 1. REST/JSON API
 2. Authentication/Authorization mechanism have not been considered in this assignment.
-3. Considering we might need the details about the user credit for which debit was done, the tables in db are desgined in that way.
+3. Considering we might need the details about the user credit for which debit was done, the tables in the database are designed in that way.
 4. Unit test cases needs to be implemented.
 5. Assuming that the PostgreSQL instance will already have two databases:
    a.
 UserAccount: Production database used by the REST API.